haseebrehmanpc/haseebrehmanpc/README.md

 Furthermore, leading a team for more than 3 years has given me excellent exposure to the field.
 From conception to execution and feedbacks.
 Attention to detail and acquiring optimum results enables me to deliver to the best of my abilities.

 Have an interesting startup idea to discuss or want to get technical assistance in new or current projects?
-You can reach out to me(Twitter handle in sidebar).
+You can reach out to me at [twitter](https://twitter.com/Haseebrehmankhi) or [linkedin](https://www.linkedin.com/in/haseeb-ur-rehman/).

 <!--